emilyshea94/README-CLICK/README.md

-I added code into the file index.js that included instructions for the README and added a function Then i added "if" statements to the generateMarkdown.js
+I added code into the file index.js that included instructions for the README and added a function Then i added "if" statements to the generateMarkdown.js I ran into a problem of my terminal in VScode not finding the index.js module so the README generator does not function properly.